-While most people think New Jersey driving while intoxicated (DWI) stops and arrests involve alcohol and commonly known controlled dangerous substances (CDS) like heroin and cocaine, it would surprise many to realize that prescription drugs carry the same penalties and are the rising trend in DWI cases.
-If a police officer stops you for DUI while under the influence of prescription drugs, you face a 7 month loss of license for a first offense as well as other fines and penalties similar to a .10 alcohol DWI.
-Simply because the drug is available via prescription doesn't mean that the rules to their use and driving with them in your system don't apply. if you think about it logically, alcohol is legal but having too much can get you tagged for a DWI.
-The problem with prescription drugs is that there is no simple test so show you are not impaired.
-To the contrary, the police will use their investigative skills and Standard Field Sobriety Tests to make the case that you are under the influence.
-They may also use a trained police office DRE to prove their case.
+While most people think New Jersey DWI/DUI stops and arrests involve alcohol and commonly known controlled dangerous substances (CDS) like heroin and cocaine, it would surprise many who learn that prescription drugs carry the same penalties and are the rising trend in DWI cases.
+If a police officer stops you for DUI while under the influence of prescription drugs, you can face a 7 month loss of license for a first offense as well as other fines and penalties similar to a .10 alcohol DUI.
+Simply because the drug is available via prescription DOES NOT mean that the rules to their use and driving with them in your system don't apply.
+If you think about it logically, alcohol is legal but having too much can get you tagged for a DWI.
+The problem with prescription drugs is that there is no simple test so show that you are not impaired like there is for alcohol impairment.
+To the contrary, the police will use their investigative skills and Standard Field Sobriety Tests to make the case that you were under the influence at the time of your arrest.
+They may also use a trained DRE officer to prove their case.
 DUI with prescription drugs is still DUI.

 Sentencing For Prescription Drug DUI

-The typical prescription medications that a police officer will look for are things like Xanax, allergy medications, sleeping pills like Valium, cough syrups, and painkillers such as Vicodin.
+The typical prescription medications that a police officer will look for include Xanax, allergy medications, sleeping pills like Valium, cough syrups, and painkillers such as Vicodin.
 The sentences for a DUI with prescription drugs vary.
-If it is the first offense, there can be a jail sentence of 30 days, a suspension of the individual's driver's license for seven months to a year, 12 to 48 hours at the intoxicated driver resource center (IDRC), fines of $300 to $500, plus surcharges of at least $3,000.
+If it is the first offense, there can be a jail sentence of 30 days, a suspension of the individual's driver's license for 7 to 12 months, 12 to 48 hours at the intoxicated driver resource center (IDRC), fines of $300 to $500, plus surcharges of at least $3,000.

-If there is a second offense within ten years of the first offense, the driver is subject to a jail sentence between two days and three months, a suspension of the driver's license for two years, 12 to 48 hours at the IDRC, fines between $500 and $1,000 and surcharges of at least $3,000.
+If there is a second offense within ten years of the first offense, the driver is subject to a jail sentence between 2 days and 3 months, a suspension of the driver's license for 1 to 2 years, installment of an interlock device to be used for 2-4 years, 30 days of community service, 12 to 48 hours at the IDRC, fines between $500 and $1,000 and surcharges of at least $3,000.

-For a third offense within ten years of the first two, there can be a six month jail sentence, a license suspension for ten years, 12 to 48 hours at the IDRC, a $1,000 fine and surcharges of at least $4,500.
+For a third offense within ten years of the first two, there can be a 6 month jail sentence, a license suspension for 8 years, installment of an interlock device to be used for 2-4 years, 48 hours at the IDRC, a $1,000 fine and surcharges of at least $4,500.